astronomer/docs/learn/cloud-ide-tutorial.md

 In the same section where you configured your database connection, open the **Requirements** tab.
 Here you can add any Python packages that you need for your project.
 To create the simple ML model, you need to add the `scikit-learn` package.

-1. Click **+ Requirement**
+1. Click **+ Requirements**
 2. In the "Package name" field, type `scikit-learn`.
-The Cloud IDE produces a list of packages to chose from.
+The Astro Cloud IDE produces a list of packages to chose from.
 3. Select the latest version at the top of the list and click **Add**.

 ![Add scikit-learn](/img/guides/cloud_ide_add_requirement.png)